cardoo-finance/integration-doc/index.md

 After our order approval process has been completed, your system will receive a signal which will not contain the actual decision.
 Upon receiving that signal your system should make a request to our system to get our decision.

+## Testing Guideline <a name="testing-guideline"></a>
+You need to use the sandbox mode to test integrations.
+There's a few key differences from the production mode:
+- No real bank card will be accepted, you need to use test card data.
+- Automatic customer identification and verification process is not available, but you can still experience this part of the process from customer's point of view.
+- You will have to manually issue or deny the Guarantee (this is available only in the sandbox mode).

+To use the sandbox mode, please, use the following URL to send HTTP requests: https://sandbox-api.cardoo.finance

+### Bank Card Test Data
+On the payment page of our Customer Flow you can enter the following card details to successfully pay:

+**Bank card number**: 4111 1111 1111 1111

+**Expiry date, MM/YY**: any date larger or equal to the present

+**CSC/CVV**: 000

+**Card holder name**: any combination of English letters and spaces

+### Issuing or Denying the Guarantee
+TODO: TODO!

 # API Reference <a name="api-reference"></a>
 ## Overview  <a name="api-overview"></a>